ramiror/spanglish/README.md

 Put myself to shot | Catch up
 Pass scratching | Barely make it
 It went to the crow's nest | It went too far
+I nailed myself a sandwich | I ate a sandwich

 ## English -> Spanish